PlugAndPlayTechCenter/DjangoAssessment/readme.md

 **Note:** You are allowed refactor the original contact model in order to create a clean and reusable design

-Nice to have: The Prescriptor serializer should include the total number of startups that the prescriptor has introduced to us.
+**Nice to have:** The Prescriptor serializer should include the total number of startups that the prescriptor has introduced to us.

 Once you are done answer these questions:

 1. Explain your design.
-What other options have you considered and why did you choose that one.
+What other options did you considered and why did you choose the way you implemented?
 2. Do you know the content type framework?
-What use cases do you think is fit for purpose?
+What use cases do you think it fits for this purpose?
 3. What tasks, other than coding, will you perform before sending to your peers for code review?